fdbozzo/foxbin2prg/docs/FoxBin2Prg_Internals.md

 ##### Note
 Options will be read outside in, top to down.
 If an option is defined multiple times, even in the same file, last occurance wins.

-This exception is the group controlling the new style to split DBC files.
+The exception are the group controlling the new style to split DBC files and the one for forms.
-The options _UseFilesPerDBC_, _RedirectFilePerDBCToMain_ and _ItemPerDBCCheck_ will be ignored,
+The options _UseFilesPerDBC_, _RedirectFilePerDBCToMain_ and _ItemPerDBCCheck_ will be ignored for DBC, if _OldFilesPerDBC_ is set to 0.
+Setting _OldFilesPerDBC_ to 1 will inhertit the values from the \*class\* options.
+If _OldFilesPerDBC_ is set to 0 after it was active, the values of the three options are rejected at all and reset to the corresponding \*class\* values.
+For Forms, options _UseFormPerFile_, _RedirectFormPerFileToMain_, _RedirectFormType_ and _FormPerFileCheck_ will be ignored,
-if _OldFilesPerDBC_ is set to 0.
+if _UseFormSettings_ is set to 0.
+Setting _UseFormSettings_ to 1 will inhertit the values from the \*class\* options.
-If _OldFilesPerDBC_ is set to 0 after it was active, the values of the three options are rejected at all.
+If _UseFormSettings_ is set to 0 after it was active, the values of the four options are rejected at all and reset to the corresponding \*class\* values.

 ### File Capitalization
 FoxBin2Prg takes care of file capitalization (their extension, specifically),